ezramechaber/eleventy-excellent/src/docs/masonry.md

 title: Masonry
 ---

-There is the idea of making masonry layout a native part of CSS grid, using `grid-template-rows: masonry;`.
-It is [not yet to be seen on the horizon](https://caniuse.com/mdn-css_properties_grid-template-rows_masonry), but it is already included in the starter (inside the `grid.css` composition).
-Until then, a small script will help us to get the effect.

-It gets loaded by opt-in.
-Set `masonry: true` in your front matter to activate.
+Masonry layout is not yet a native part of CSS grid, and currently there is a debate if using `grid-template-rows: masonry;` is actually the best way.
+I admit, used carefully and without creating confusion with the tabbing order, I kind of like it.
+In version 3 of the starter I made the masonry layout a web component, and no longer a opt-in feature (was: `masonry: true` in the front matter).

+More about that in the [components section](/components/#masonry).